 Regular school attendance – why it’s so important

 Going to school regularly is important to your child’s future.
-Children who miss school frequently fall behind with their work and do less well in exams.

 Good attendance shows potential employers that your child is reliable.
 Research suggests that children who attend school regularly could also be at less risk of getting involved in antisocial behaviour or crime or become a victim of crime.

 It might sound OK to say your child attends school 90% of the time.
 However, this effectively means they are missing half a day of school per week.
 Over one year, this equates to a child missing 4 weeks of school.
 During the course of their education, half a year of schooling would be lost.

 If your child only attends 80% of the time, they are missing one day of school per week – eight weeks per year.
 During the course of their education, one whole year of schooling would be lost.

 Most of all remember that we are here to help you and if you are having difficulties getting your child into school please contact the school and we will do what we can to support you.

 We aim for full attendance and punctuality for every child from reception to year 6 with each child achieving at least 95.6%